About American Bulldog

 If you’ve got enough energy to keep up with this active breed, as well as enough attention to give, the American Bulldog may be the perfect fit for your family.
 He does best in a household with no other animals, but will protect and guard his family with his life.
-Please read on to learn more about this wonderful breed and decide if this is the right dog for you.
+Read on to learn more about this wonderful breed and decide if this is the right dog for you.

 It may have its roots in fighting and working, but the American Bulldog is a big old softie at heart.